-- Ensure that the 5% nominal funding provided for SEND is used to deliver the necessary provision for any pupil who has SEND - Inform the pupil's parents/carers that special educational provision is being made for them because they have SEND (i.e. they are being supported at School Action of the SEN Code of Practice) - Ensure that parents/carers have knowledge about the SEND provision that the school makes, and that they are able to make their views known about how their child is educated and have access to information, support and advice regarding their child's SEND
+- Ensure that the 5% notional funding provided for special educational needs and disabilities is used to deliver the necessary provision for any pupil who has special educational needs and disabilities - Inform the pupil's parents/carers that special educational provision is being made for them because they have special educational needs and disabilities (i.e. they are being supported at School Action of the SEN Code of Practice) - Ensure that parents/carers have knowledge about the special educational needs and disabilities provision that the school makes, and that they are able to make their views known about how their child is educated and have access to information, support and advice

-- Ensure that, where the responsible person the head teacher and the appropriate governor has been informed by the Local Authority that a pupil has SEND, those needs are made known to all who are likely to teach/support them - Ensure that teachers in the school are aware of the importance of identifying, and providing for, those pupils who have SEND - Ensure that a pupil with SEND joins in the activities of the school together with pupils who do not have SEND.
-The school must do this so far as is reasonably practical and compatible with the child receiving the special educational provision required by their learning needs, in relation to the efficient education of the pupils with whom they are educated, and the efficient use of resources - Work in partnership with the Local Authority and the governing bodies of other schools, when it seems to be necessary or desirable, in the interests of co-ordinating special educational provision in the area as a whole
+- regarding their child's special educational needs and disabilities - Ensure that, where the responsible person the head teacher and the appropriate governor has been informed by the Local Authority that a pupil has special educational needs and disabilities, those needs are made known to all who are likely to teach/support them - Ensure that teachers in the school are aware of the importance of identifying, and providing for, those pupils who have special educational needs and disabilities - Ensure that a pupil with special educational needs and disabilities joins in the activities of the school together with pupils who do not have special educational needs and disabilities.
+The school must do this so far as is reasonably practical and compatible with the child receiving the special educational provision required by their learning needs, in relation to the efficient education of the pupils with whom they are educated, and the efficient use of resources

-- Have a written SEND policy containing the information as set out in the Education (Special Educational Needs) Regulations 1999 (reproduced in the SEN Code of Practice), and report to parents on it in the school prospectus, including the name of the person responsible for coordinating SEND provision - Have regard to the SEN Code of Practice, which is designed to help schools make effective decisions, but does not set out what to do in each individual case
+- Work in partnership with the Local Authority and the governing bodies of other schools, when it seems to be necessary or desirable, in the interests of co-ordinating special educational provision in the area as a whole - Have a written special educational needs and disabilities policy containing the information as set out in the Education (Special Educational Needs) Regulations 1999 (reproduced in the SEN Code of Practice), and report to parents on it in the school prospectus, including the name of the person responsible for coordinating special educational needs and disabilities provision - Have regard to the SEN Code of Practice, which is designed to help schools make effective decisions, but does not set out what to do in each individual case